 This course is an introduction to the involvement of girls and women with sport.
 It includes a historical perspective on women's sport participation, cultural images of women athletes, teaching and coaching implications of current research, Title IX, and recreation/leisure approaches to physical activity.
 Course content may vary according to instructor.
 (Cross-listed with ESS/PSY/WGS; may only earn credit in one department.)
 Offered Occasionally.

 WGS 300 Cr.1-3

 Topics to be selected by the individual instructor or by the student and instructor together.
-The topics must relate to women’s experiences and/or issues.
-Repeatable for credit — maximum 6.
-Prerequisite: WGS 100.
+The topics must relate to women's experiences and/or issues.
+Repeatable for credit - maximum six.
+Prerequisite: WGS 100 or WGS 150.
 Consent of department.
 Offered Fall, Winter, Spring, Summer.